-Web Design in 2019: Minimalism, Geometric Shapes, and Mobile First
+Web Design 2019: Minimalism, Shapes, and Mobile

 Last year we saw a heap of innovation and creativity in web design as designers steered away from the generic.
 There was a fine line to toe, as we placed more importance on UX Design, designers (and users) noted that there was a perfect formula for web design.
 So, we saw this neat balance between staying ‘generic’ enough so users were able to find exactly what they were looking for, but without looking like every other website.